Agoric/agoric-sdk/packages/SwingSet/docs/run-policy.md

 Note that a new policy object should be provided for each call to `run()`.

-A more sophisticated one would count computrons.
-Suppose that experiments suggest that sixty-five million computrons take about 5 seconds to execute.
+A more sophisticated policy would count computrons, for example based on experimental observations that a 5-second budget is filled by about sixty-five million computrons.
 The policy would look like:

 ```js